JayDansie/DragonSmithsTools/README.md

-Dragon Smith's Tools is a site that offers a few tools for Dungeons & Dragons enthusiasts
+Dragon Smith's Tools is a site that offers a few handy tools for Dungeons & Dragons enthusiasts

-The Github Pages Website for Dragon Smith's Tools can be accessed at: https://jaydansie.github.io/DragonSmithsTools/
+The GitHub Pages Website for Dragon Smith's Tools can be accessed at: https://jaydansie.github.io/DragonSmithsTools/

 Tools currently offered on this site: